highfestiva/finplot/README.md

 ## Realtime updating with realistic indicator

-Included in this repo are [a 40-liner Bitfinex example](example-bfx.py) and [a slightly more complicated BitMEX websocket example](example-bitmex-ws.py), which both update in realtime with Bitcoin/Dollar pulled from the exchange.
+Included in this repo are [a 40-liner Bitfinex example](finplot/example-bfx.py) and [a slightly longer BitMEX websocket example](finplot/example-bitmex-ws.py), which both update in realtime with Bitcoin/Dollar pulled from the exchange.
 They also shows realistic and useful indicators (TD Sequential for BFX and
 Bollinger Bands for BitMEX).